 Pros:

-• All-in-one 3D CAD/CAE/CAM.
+- All-in-one 3D CAD/CAE/CAM.

-• Intuitive user interface and navigation system.
+- Intuitive user interface and navigation system.

-• Powerful mold design and manufacturing capabilities.
+- Powerful mold design and manufacturing capabilities.

-• Easy data exchange with other mainstream CAD software.
+- Easy data exchange with other mainstream CAD software.

 Cons:

-• Only being free for 30 days.
+- Only offer free trial for 30 days.

-Note: The ZW3D 2025 Beta version is now available online.
+Note: The ZW3D 2025 version is now available online.
 Building upon the 2024 version, it enhances 3D functionalities, user interface, and industry-specific modules.
-If you think it’s a good option, feel free to download and try it out for free from the download center.
+If you think it’s a good option, feel free to download and try it out for free for 30 days. |

 Top 2.
 Solid Edge